 What is a Social Security Number - SSN?

-SSN is a nine-digit number issued to U.S. citizens, U.S. permanent residents, and U.S. temporary workers.
+SSN is a nine-digit number issued to US citizens, US permanent residents, and US temporary workers.
 The SSN is issued through the Social Security Administration.
 The primary purpose of SSN is to monitor tax revenues.
 Over time, it also became a National Identification Number.
-Students participating in the Work & Travel program must apply for SSN upon arrival in the United States.
+Students participating in the Work & Travel program must apply for an SSN upon arrival in the United States.

 You will apply for a SSN at your local social security office.
 When applying, you must submit the following original documents: